Sitting Tall

 To enable unbridled use of the arms, for starters, place your hands on your thighs and allow your shoulders to release down and away from each other (the shoulder blades will move closer together).
 Then, let your shoulders remain free as you make music or do any activity.

+Shoulders can be tricky to coordinate because they’re our most mobile joint.
 Many instrumentalists, for instance, tend to stiffen one or both shoulders as they bring their hands into playing position.

-4. Align and Lengthen Your Spine
+4. Align & Lengthen Your Spine

 “From your tailbone to your head, let your spine lengthen toward a vertical alignment, and allow your head to rise as if it were a helium-filled balloon.”
 (The Musician’s Way, p.
-252).
+252)

 * * *

-If you feel that your core muscle strength may be lacking, consider seeing an athletic trainer or a physical therapist for advice about exercises.
+It also helps for us to have adequate strength in the abdominal and back muscles.
+If you feel that your strength might be lacking, consider seeing an athletic trainer or a physical therapist for advice about exercises, but bear in mind that strength alone won’t suffice; optimal sitting habits are crucial.

 Related posts